-A Sponsorship Agreement Holder (SAH) is an incorporated organizations that has signed an agreement with the Minister of Citizenship, Immigration and Multiculturalism Canada to resettle refugees from abroad through the Private Sponsorship of Refugee program.
+A Sponsorship Agreement Holder (SAH) is an incorporated organizations that has signed an agreement with the Minister of Immigration, Refugees and Citizenship Canada to resettle refugees from abroad through the Private Sponsorship of Refugees program.

 What does a SAH look like?